'Through these stories I glimpsed an older world that was mysterious and irrational.' – Mary Lloyd Jones, The Colour of Saying.

 Amgueddfa Cymru – National Museum Wales

 As well as the parallels in their use of colour, texture, abstraction and connection to the land, there's also a sense of history, storytelling, language and a feeling of otherness, of being an outsider.
-This could partly stem from being women artists who have not been respected enough in their work.
+This could partly stem from being women - artists who have historically not been respected enough in their work.
 Could this otherness come from a sense of Welshness too?
 Mary Lloyd Jones said in Delweddau o'r Ymylon (Images from the Edges) 'at times I felt that I belonged to the wrong sex and was living in the wrong time and place to be a successful artist'.

 "Calypso" 1985